UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 Let's look at examples of both.

 ### Adding functionality
-We've added an extra parameter, the option to attach a tow bar (for connecting and towing trailors).
-This is something that can change through the lifetime of a car, so this is a propery that can be both written and read.
+We've added an extra property `HasTowBar` (for connecting and towing trailors) to the `Car` class that was not present in the parent.
+This makes sense as not all Road Vehicles can have a tow bar fitted.
+For a car, the fitting of a tow bar is something that can change through the lifetime of a car, so this is a propery that can be both written and read.

 This property was made public, so it can be changed from outside.
-We can do this in Main.
+We can do this in `Main`.
 For example

 ```C#
     Car PrimaryCar = new Car(EngineSerialNumber: 13579);
     PrimaryCar.HasTowBar = true;
 ```

+It should be stresses that the `HasTowBar` property is only present in `Car`, and not `RoadVehicle`.
+Extending behaviour in this way is probably the most common thing to do when subclassing.

+What is often more intriguing is when we wish to modify (either by replacing or  extending) the behaviour of a parent class using a process known as _overriding_.

 ### Overriding functionality
 In `RoadVehicle` there was a property `Description`.
-It is public, and therefore is also a public property of Car.
+It is public, and therefore is also a public property of `Car`.
 We can demonstrate this by adding the following code to `Main`

 ```C#
     Car PrimaryCar = new Car(EngineSerialNumber: 13579);